 VOICE as a network aims to support members’ access to tools, information, and resources related to developing quality assurance systems relevant to their humanitarian work.
 VOICE members’ concern with the quality of humanitarian aid underpins the network’s objective of principled humanitarian action.

 VOICE Members are traditionally committed to The SPHERE standards, 40 VOICE members hold a membership with the Core Humanitarian Standard Alliance, 12 VOICE members are certified against the Core Humanitarian Standard.

-VOICE currently has two Working Groups and one Task Force
+VOICE currently has two Working Groups, one Watch Group, and one Task Force

-The VOICE “DRR-Resilience” Working Group was established in January 2018, building upon the achievements and expanding the mandate of the DRR Working Group, established in March 2007.
-The DRR Working Group established itself as the main reference point for EU Institutions with NGOs on DRR policy and practice, and the new group seeks to expand this influence to the increasingly prominent resilience and nexus agendas.
+The DRR Working Group established itself as the main reference point for EU Institutions with NGOs on DRR policy and practice, and the new group seeks to expand this influence to the increasingly prominent resilience and nexus and climate agendas.

-The group's overarching goal is to contribute to and improve EU policy and practice on Disaster Risk Reduction (both as Member States and European level), as well as to provide the NGO perspective for the European approach to resilience and the implementation of the humanitarian-development nexus.
+The group's overarching goal is to provide the humanitarian NGO perspective for the European approach to resilience, climate change and the implementation of the humanitarian-development-peace nexus.

 In 2016, the VOICE network decided to create a Task Force to work on the Grand Bargain.

 VOICE focuses on the implementation of the Grand Bargain at EU level.
 Through the Task Force, the network offers a forum for its members to engage in the EU delivery of the Grand Bargain and jointly advocate for its potential benefits to have a direct and positive impact in the field.

 In 2021, the GB Annual Meeting on 15-17 June 2021 launched the Grand Bargain 2.0, focusing on two enabling priorities: quality funding and localisation.